cogdog/font-awesome-5-menus/README.md

 ## Updates

+* 5.3 - Settings page shows version installed local (5.12) and more details on how to user versions 6.x using the custom location.
 * 5.2 - cleaned up documentation for hopeful submission to WordPress repo.
 Wish me luck.
 * 5.1 - added plugin links to settings, and renamed the menu name to not be confused with the official Font Awesome plugin
 * 5.01 - adjusted to fix `fa` shortcode and verify the `fa-stack` one works.